Cowichan Housing Association

 Our Vision

-We believe adequate, suitable, affordable housing is foundational to healthy individuals, families, and communities.
-We work to increase affordable housing options and to reduce homelessness in the Cowichan Region through research, community development, homelessness prevention programming, and facilitating affordable housing development.
+We believe permanent, adequate, suitable, affordable housing is foundational to healthy individuals, families, and communities.
+We work to increase permanent affordable housing options and to reduce homelessness in the Cowichan Valley through, community development and engagement, homelessness prevention programming, facilitating and developing permanent affordable housing.

 Please know that we are not affiliated with BC Housing and do not have access to any housing waitlists within the community.